CLiun/cs61a/README.md

 ## Recursive Function
+Set the base case to stop recursive call, set recursive case, and take a leap of faith

-Put an elegent example shown in course:
+Put an example shown in course:
 ```python
 """Show inverse cascade"""
 def inverse_cascade(n):